ironsheep/P2-FLASH-FS/THEOPSv2.md

-# P2 FLASH Filesystem - Theory of Operations - v1.x.x
+# P2 FLASH Filesystem - Theory of Operations - v2.x.x+

 This page presents the theory behind our Flash FS a filesystem for the FLASH chip on the P2 Edge Module.

-This page applies to v1.x.x versions.
-For the most recent versions see [Theory of Operation v2.x.x](./THEOPSv2.md)
+This page applies to v2 and above.
+For earlier versions see [Theory of Operation v1.x.x](./THEOPS.md)

 ![Project Maintenance][maintenance-shield]